HOME BROWSE SALARIES BEST PAYING JOBS

 RON

-A person working in Romania typically earns around 8,980 RON per month.
+A person working in Romania typically earns around 9,010 RON.
 Salaries range from 2,270 RON (lowest average) to 40,100 RON (highest average, actual maximum salary is higher).

-This is the average monthly salary including housing, transport, and other benefits.
-Salaries vary drastically between different careers.
+This is the average salary including housing, transport, and other benefits.
+Salaries in Romania vary drastically between different careers.
 If you are interested in the salary of a particular job, see below for salaries for specific job titles.

 Share This Chart